meta-flutter/meta-flutter/tools/README.md

 | `compiler_requires_network` | apps whose build hooks fetch |
 | `pubvendor` | `true` to vendor the pub cache, `"resolve"` to always replace a committed lockfile |

+## Requirements

+Python 3.10 or newer, and:

+    pip install pycurl pyyaml

+`pycurl` downloads `releases_linux.json` and the version files; `pyyaml` reads every `pubspec.yaml`.
+Neither is optional, and `pycurl` needs libcurl headers to build (`libcurl4-openssl-dev` on Debian, `libcurl-devel` on Fedora).

+The roll also needs `git`, and `flutter` on `PATH` for any app that sets `"pubvendor"` -- at the version this layer pins, since that is what the lockfile is resolved against.

 ## Tests

 ```